smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 ### Automating the Tuning of LSAM Performance

-The ability of OpCon/xps to execute most types of command under IBM i makes it possible to use an OpCon/xps schedule and jobs to change the performance of the LSAM server programs while they are active.
+The ability of OpCon to execute most types of command under IBM i makes it possible to use an OpCon schedule and jobs to change the performance of the LSAM server programs while they are active.
 Such a schedule might be executed at different times when the profile of work in the managed IBM i system is changing during a day.

 A variety of strategies is possible.
 One simple example that seems apparent is the ability to execute a CHGJOB (change job) command that would alter the run priority or time slice allocated to one or more of the LSAM server jobs.
 There is information in this documentation about the names of the LSAM server jobs and the purpose of each, starting with [IBM i Components and Operation](../operations/components.md).
 There are also IBM i commands that can be used to vary the allocation of system resources among IBM i subsystems.